 \subsection{Ablation Study}

-We first evaluate the effectiveness of our design choices, including (i) using face composition (pixel-wise labels) as auxiliary input, (ii) the compositional loss, and (iii) stacked refinement.
+We first evaluate the effectiveness of our design choices, including (i) using zero-padding instead of resizing in pre-processing, (ii) using face composition (pixel-wise label masks $\mathcal{M}$) as auxiliary input, (iii) the compositional loss $\mathcal{L}_{cmp}$, (iv) the perceptual loss $\mathcal{L}_{vggface}$, and (v) stacked refinement (\textit{stack}).
 To this end, we construct several model variants and separately conduct photo synthesis and sketch synthesis experiments on the CUFS dataset.
-Results are shown in Table \ref{tab:ablation} and discussed next.
+Results are shown in Table \ref{tab:ablation} and discussed below.